everpress-co/mailster-documentation/templates-premium.md

 # Premium Templates

-You can buy new premium template from various authors (including us, EverPress).
+You can find further premium template from various authors on the Templates page.

-Click on "More Templates" to reveal additional templates which work with Mailster.
+Click on the offered tabs to browser all available template for Mailster.
+You can also try to search for specific templates or authors.

 ![Premium Templates](assets/premium-templates.png)